thatblindgeye/screenreader-outputs/basic html tags/general_basic_tags.md

         W3C's primary activity is to develop protocols and guidelines that ensure long-term growth for the Web.
 W3C's standards define key parts of what makes the World Wide Web work.
 Learn more about W3C's mission.
     </blockquote>

-**Screen reader announces:** "blockquote W3C's primary activity is to develop protocols and guidelines that ensure long-term growth for the Web.
+**Screen reader:** "blockquote W3C's primary activity is to develop protocols and guidelines that ensure long-term growth for the Web.
 W3C's standards define key parts of what makes the World Wide Web work.
 Learn more about W3C's mission out of blockquote".

+**Example Notes:** the "blockquote" and "out of blockquote" text was only announced when the screen reader was reading the contents of the page, or when navigating the page using the `up arrow` and `down arrow` keys.

 <br>